pascal-roth/thundertorch/source/ML_utils/getting_started/Trainer.rst

    identifying bottlenecks
 -  resume_from_checkpoint: resume training from a specific checkpoint pass in the path here
--  fast_dev_run: Runs 1 batch of train, test and val to find any bugs
+-  fast_dev_run: Runs 1 batch of train, test, and val to find any bugs

 Callbacks
 ---------